 This solution is to extend the CN-initiated selective deactivation of UP connection of an existing PDU Session as specified in clause 4.3.7 of TS 23.502 [5].
 In case of an unreasonable inactivity, i.e. the configured timer, is detected, the SMF can release the PDU Session.
 Subsequently, the serving AMF can deregister a UE from a given S-NSSAI if the released PDU Session is the only PDU session that used a given S-NSSAI.

+Further optimization in terms of cutting down monitoring effort of a PDU Session inactivity or UE inactivity on a Serving SMF and Serving AMF respectively is possible if UE is supposed to be configured with policies letting a UE manage releasing inactive PDU Sessions and deregistering from an unused S-NSSAI after configured timers.
+Such a policy that helps a UE manage releasing an inactive PDU Session or deregistering from an unused S-NSSAI is termed “UE behaviour control policies”.

+NOTE 1: it is assumed if the UE is configured with the UE behaviour control policy, when the PDU session need be released or S-NSSAI need be deregistered, the UE initiates the explicit PDU session release or registration update procedure as defined in TS 23.502 [5].

 6.37.2 Functional Description